Skip to main content

 Chernobyl is an immersive sound and light experience in which the audience stands around a central performance space.
 A spatial arrangement of speakers allows the sound to move throughout the entire venue, at times almost whisper-soft, at others overwhelmingly powerful.
 The site-specific light installation by Theresa Baumgartner – who approaches scenography from a background in visual art – transforms Gashouder into an industrial, almost abandoned environment.
 Her lighting design heightens the intensity of the space and traces the iconic building in shadow and light.

 For the series – written by Craig Mazin and directed by Johan Renck – Guðnadóttir built her score almost entirely from recordings made inside the abandoned Ignalina nuclear power plant in Lithuania, where the show was filmed.
 Metallic drones, low industrial rumbles, and layered factory sounds form a dense, slowly shifting soundscape charged with tension.
-The dynamic live performance by Guðnadóttir and her artistic team is preceded and followed by short performances from the Groot Omroepkoor, featuring music heard in the series as well as other works by Guðnadóttir and David Lang.
+The dynamic live performance by Guðnadóttir and her artistic team is preceded by short performances from the Netherlands Radio Choir, featuring music heard in the series as well as other works by Guðnadóttir and David Lang.

 Context